Cachexia in the Cancer Patient

 What is cachexia?

 Cachexia, also called cancer cachexia or cancer anorexia cachexia, is a wasting syndrome.
-It is the loss of fat and muscle due to a chronic disease, such as cancer, and not eating enough nutrients (malnourishment).
-Cachexia causes weight loss, loss of appetite, weakness and fatigue.
+This means your body loses fat and muscle due to a chronic disease, such as cancer.
+Cancer can cause chronic inflammation in your body that can lead to cachexia.

 There are three stages of cachexia:

-- Precachexia – weight loss of less than 5% of body weight.
+- Precachexia – weight loss of less than 5% of your body weight.

-- Cachexia – weight loss greater than 5% of body weight.
+- Cachexia – weight loss greater than 5% of your body weight.

 What are the signs and symptoms of cachexia?

 The most common sign of cachexia is drastic (greater than 10% of total body weight) weight loss.
 This includes loss of both fatty tissue and muscle mass.
-Other symptoms include loss of appetite, with no desire to eat, lack of any sense of taste, weakness, fatigue, electrolyte imbalance, anemia (low red blood cell count), and a depressed immune system (inability to fight infection).
+Other symptoms are loss of appetite, no desire to eat, having no sense of taste, weakness, fatigue, electrolyte imbalance, anemia (low red blood cell count), and a weakened immune system (inability to fight infection).

 What happens to a cachectic person?

-Poor nutrition results in the body using itself for energy.
-The skeletal muscle and fatty tissue break down to provide the body with the energy it needs, which causes the loss of body and muscle mass.
-This leads to fatigue and weakness, which makes it hard to perform daily activities.
+Cancer itself, as well as poor nutrition, causes the body to use itself for energy.
+Your muscle and fatty tissue break down to provide the body with the energy it needs.
+This leads to fatigue and weakness, making it hard to do daily activities.